indymike/meteor-avatar/README.md

 Note
 ----
-This is a namespaced version of [bengott's meteor-avatar package](https://atmospherejs.com/bengott/avatar)that plays nice with [Materialize](https://atmospherejs.com/materialize/materialize).
+This is a namespaced version of [bengott's meteor-avatar package](https://atmospherejs.com/bengott/avatar) that plays nice with [Materialize](https://atmospherejs.com/materialize/materialize).

 ANNOUNCEMENT
 ------------